Skywola/anim/README.md

 this is not yet a plugin, I want it to be out for a while before I add it as a plugin.

-IMPORTANT NOTE: FROM THIS TIME FORWARD, THE INSTANT ANIMATION PANEL WILL NO LONGER BE LOCATED ON THE RIGHT-SIDE PANEL, BUT ON THE LEFT-SIDE PANEL, LISTED UNDER THE FAR-LEFT SUB-MENU AS "INSTANT ANIMATION", SO IN ORDER TO BRING UP THE PROPER PANEL, PRESS "T" WHILE YOUR MOUSE IS OVER THE 3D VIEW.
+IMPORTANT NOTE: FROM THIS TIME FORWARD, THE INSTANT ANIMATION PANEL WILL NO LONGER BE LOCATED ON THE RIGHT-SIDE PANEL, BUT ON THE LEFT-SIDE PANEL, LISTED UNDER THE FAR-LEFT VERTICALLY LOCATED SUB-MENU AS "INSTANT ANIMATION", IN ORDER TO BRING UP THE PROPER PANEL, PRESS "T" WHILE YOUR MOUSE IS OVER THE 3D VIEW.

 Note also, the plugin will not include the basic models for each character type.